gdaleson/gdaleson/README.md

 Everybody _says_ they do CI&D. I have not had _nearly_ enough [mojitos](https://twitter.com/jezhumble/status/910202369354297344)* for this to be true.

-My hunch is that this is about the daily work of engineering.
+On one hand, this is about the daily work of engineering.
 What does daily reproducible progress look like?
 Are your people getting something done every single day, even if it's something small?

+On the other, what's actually getting through to your customers?
+How long does it take to get new features and bugfixes all the way through to the point where customers are using them?

 *I don't drink.
 Certain butler-themed applications used for these purposes have occasionally made me revisit this decision.